RocketMobster/warpcorereports/README.md

 - **Report Share Feature**: Fixed the error when generating DOCX files during report sharing.
 The application now properly generates DOCX files with charts, and falls back to a simplified version if chart rendering fails.
 - **Report Regeneration**: Fixed an issue where regenerating reports or changing seeds didn't update the report content.

+## Roadmap

+Upcoming features and improvements planned for future versions:

+### Short-term (v0.3.0)
+- Add support for more starship classes with class-specific report templates
+- Implement tabbed interface for viewing multiple reports simultaneously
+- Add export to HTML format with interactive elements
+- Enhance chart editing with more visualization options

+### Medium-term (v0.4.0-v0.5.0)
+- Create save/load functionality for reports
+- Add custom section support for user-defined content
+- Implement report templates system
+- Add animation effects for LCARS interface elements

+### Long-term (v1.0.0+)
+- Server-side storage for shared reports to avoid URL length limitations
+- Authentication system for accessing shared reports
+- Support for embedding reports in other applications
+- Mobile-responsive design for tablet and phone use
+- Customizable sound themes for different starship classes

 ---